silvacms/documentation/source/contents/base.rst

    class ArticleVersion(Version):
        meta_type = 'Blog Article Version'

+       def set_processed_text(self, text):
+           self.processed_text = text

        def get_processed_text(self):
            # Do things on self.text and set it into processed_text
-           return processed_text
+           return self.processed_text

    class Article(VersionedContent):
        meta_type = 'Blog Article'

-On line 11, we define the content class.
-On line 4, we define the version class.
-Note that on line 5, the version class have a different ``meta_type`` than the content class, ``Version`` have been appended to it.
+On line 14, you define the content class, that will hold later related logic.
+On line 4, you define the version class.
+Note that on line 5, the version class that actually store the data.
+Not that the version class have a different ``meta_type`` than the content class, ``Version`` have been appended to it.

 Available Silva bases content classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All those base classes are usable to create new Silva content:
+All those base classes are usable to create new content in Silva:

 .. class:: Products.Silva.Publishabled.NonPublishable

-  Base for Silva content that should not directly appear to the
+  Base for content that should not directly appear to the public.
+You
-  public.
-You need to use this base class with either
+  need to use this base class with either
   ``OFS.SimpleItem.SimpleItem`` or ``OFS.Folder.Folder`` if you want
   your content to behave like a folder.
 You can refer to the
-  :py:interface:`~silva.core.interfaces.content.INonPublishable` interface for
+  :py:interface:`~silva.core.interfaces.content.INonPublishable`
-  more information.
+  interface for more information.

+.. class:: Products.Silva.VersionedContent.VersionedNonPublishable

+  Base for versioned content that should not directly appear to the
+  public.

 .. class:: Products.Silva.Asset.Asset

-  ``File`` and ``Image`` are subclasses of this base class.
+  ``File`` and ``Image`` are sub-classes of this base class.
 Refer to
-  the :py:interface:`~silva.core.interfaces.content.IAsset` interface for more
+  the :py:interface:`~silva.core.interfaces.content.IAsset` interface
-  information.
+  for more information.

 .. class:: Products.Silva.Content.Content